feitgemel/Best-image-classification-models/DenseNet201-Olympic Games/README.md

 <font size= "4" >

-Welcome to our tutorial on transfer learning using ResNet50 with TensorFlow and Keras!
+Welcome to our tutorial on transfer learning using DenseNet201 with TensorFlow and Keras!
-We will train classify and Predator and Alien images
+We will train classify and Olympic sports classes
 In this video, we'll guide you through the entire process of preparing your data, building the model, and testing its performance.

 <br/>
 🔍 Data Preparation: We'll start by preparing the train , test and validation images folders.

-🛠️ Model Building with TensorFlow Keras: Next, we'll dive into the implementation of ResNet50 architecture using TensorFlow's Keras API.
+🛠️ Model Building with TensorFlow Keras: Next, we'll dive into the implementation of DenseNet201 architecture using TensorFlow's Keras API.
 You'll learn how to configure and fine-tune the pre-trained model for your specific task.

 📊 Testing the Model: Once the model is trained, we'll show you how to test the model using a new and fresh image

 <br/>

-You can find the link for the [tutorial](https://youtu.be/5SJAPmQy7xs) here.
+You can find the link for the [tutorial](https://youtu.be/TJ3i5r1pq98) here.

 You can find more cool similar projects and tutorials in this [playlist](https://www.youtube.com/playlist?list=PLdkryDe59y4aCcCN4ioFpdLVAGZ_dFeFr)